-The TBox describes the risk of somebody having Medullary Thyroid Cancer (\sf{MTC}) in the presence of an abnormal calcitonin test (\sf{CTest}).
-While abnormal calcitonin levels are a marker for MTC, there can also be false positives, for example due to smoking (axiom $1$).
-However, in the presence of a high risk for the genetic syndrome MEN2, high calcitonin levels immediately raise an MTC suspicion (axiom $2$).
-Pheochromocitoma patients (\sf{PCCPatient}) have a high MEN2 risk (axiom $3$).
-As MEN2 is caused by a genetic mutation, the risk carries within families (axiom $4$).
-Finally, the \sf{hasRelative} relation is transitive and symmetric (axioms $5$ and $6$).
+The TBox \Tmc describes the risk of somebody having medullary thyroid cancer (MTC) in the presence of an abnormal calcitonin test (CTest).
+While abnormal calcitonin levels are a marker for MTC, there can also be false positives, for example due to smoking (Line~1 of \Tmc).
+However, in the presence of a high risk for the genetic syndrome MEN2, high calcitonin levels immediately raise an MTC suspicion (Line~$2$).
+Pheochromocitoma patients (PCCPatient) have a high MEN2 risk (Line~$3$).
+As MEN2 is caused by a genetic mutation, the risk carries within families (Line~$4$).
+On the $\Sbf_E$-instance